 The first Auburn game he attended?
 Nix to Sanders.
 His older sister was a Florida cheerleader in 1994.
 She was crushed.
 He didn’t care.
 He was cheering for Auburn and wanted everyone to know it.

-… and Bill Newton and David Langner, apparently.
+… and kinda to Bill Newton and David Langner.

-Rep. Clay Ingram (R), Grant’s Florida House of Representatives colleague, laughed at that when I got him on the phone, but do the math.
-Minus the eventual result of the romance born in those two magical moments in Legion Field, this whole thing might not be happening.
+Rep. Clay Ingram (R), Grant’s Florida House of Representatives colleague, laughed at that.
+But, no, do the math I told him when I got him on the phone.
+I’d watched the video of Florida’s Transportation & Tourism Appropriations Subcommittee meeting, and, apparently, without the eventual result of the romance born in those two magical Legion Field moments in 1972, this whole thing might not be happening.

 A little affection, and a lot of influence.

-No, the Auburn Caucus isn’t officially a thing; that’s just what the they call themselves.
+The Auburn Caucus.
+That’s just what they call themselves.
+It’s not officially a thing or anything.
 But in the fall of 2014, when Rep. Steve Crisafulli (R), father of Aubie the Golden Retriever, became Speaker of the House, it almost felt like it.

 At the time, there were just three of them, all Republicans: Ingram, Grant, and Crisafulli.

-Crisafulli graduated from Central Florida, but when addressing his colleagues he always made sure to really hammer home his love for the Tigers.
+Crisafulli graduated from Central Florida.
+But when addressing his colleagues he always made sure to really hammer home his love for the Tigers.
+Like, literally.

 Suddenly, the symbol of power in the Florida House of Representatives was also a symbol of Auburn.